Martchus/reflective-rapidjson/README.md

 If you don't want to build the development version, just checkout the desired version tag.

+#### 4. Run the build script
-Here is an example for building with CMake and GNU Make:
+Here is an example for building with GNU Make:
 ```
 cd $BUILD_DIR
 # generate Makefile